kube-rs/website/docs/blog/posts/2024-06-11-reflector-memory.md

 > The default system allocator never returns the memory to the OS after the burst, even if the objects are dropped.
 Since the initial list fetch happens sporadically you get a higher RSS usage together with the memory spike.
 Solving the burst will solve this problem, and reflectors and watchers can be started in parallel without worrying of OOM killers.
 > The allocator does not return the memory to the OS since it treats it as a cache.
 This is mitigated by using jemalloc with some tuning, however, you still get the memory burst so our solution was to use jemalloc + start the watchers sequentially.
 As you can imagine it's not ideal.

-So in the end you have memory performance that is actually holding on to between 2x and 3x the actual store size at all times.
+So in the end you might actually be holding on to between 2x and 3x the actual store size at all times.

 !!! note "watcher guarantee was designed for the store guarantee"